TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 32/Genesis 32.6.md

 ---

-And the messengers returned to Jacob, saying, We came to thy brother Esau, and moreover he cometh to meet thee, and four hundred men with him.
+The messengers returned to Jacob, saying, "We came to your brother Esau.
+Not only that, but he comes to meet you, and four hundred men with him."